 Derivatives are contracted with Santander UK plc or counterparties that meet standards set out in the relevant Transaction documents.
-If subsequently there is a ratings downgrade of the counterparty credit rating, remedial measures include provision of collateral for obligations under the relevant swap contracts.
-There were no derivatives at the end of the current or preceding year.
+If subsequently there is a ratings downgrade of the counterparty credit rating, remedial measures include provision of collateral for obligations under the relevant swap.